National Medical Commission

 The National Medical Commission (NMC) is a statutory body in India that regulates medical education, medical professionals, institutes, and research.
-Established on 25-September-2020, it replaced the Medical Council of India.
 The Commission grants recognition of medical qualifications, gives accreditation to medical schools, grants registration to medical practitioners, and monitors medical practice and assesses the medical infrastructure in India.

-It was earlier established for 6 months by an ordinance in January 2019 and later became a permanent law passed by Parliament of India and later approved by President of India on 08-August-2019.
+Established on 25 September 2020, it replaced the Medical Council of India.
+It was earlier established for 6 months by an ordinance in January 2019 and later became a permanent law passed by Parliament of India and later approved by President of India on 8 August 2019.

 History

 The NITI Aayog recommended the replacement of Medical Council of India (MCI) with National Medical Commission (NMC).
 The NMC bill was passed by parliament and approved by President on 8 August 2019.

 National Medical Commission ordinance was brought in to replace Medical Council of India in early 2019 through an ordinance issued in January 2019, by the President of India.

 The Supreme Court had allowed the Central Government to replace the medical council and with the help of five specialised doctors monitor the medical education system in India, from July 2017.

 The planning commission recommended the replacement of Medical Council of India (MCI) with National Medical Commission (NMC).
 The decision was approved by most states and after its approval by the Prime Minister Narendra Modi it was to be proposed as final bill in the parliamentary sessions by the Minister of health and family welfare Dr. Harsh Vardhan.
 It was passed by both houses of Parliament in 2019.
 President of India approved the National Medical Commission Bill 2019 on 8 August 2019 and it became a law.